wojciech-kulik/xcodebuild.nvim/CONTRIBUTING.md

 7. Add tests to `specs` if it makes sense.
 8. Run `make format help-update` and then `make all` to check if everything is OK.

-If you want to extend the default options:
+👉 If you add a new plugin option:

 1. Add the new option to `core/config.lua`.
 2. Update `README.md`.
 3. Update annotation over `M.setup` in `init.lua`.
 4. Run `make format help-update` and then `make all` to check if everything is OK.

+👉 If you add a new module:

+1. Make sure to add all annotations describing the module and its functions.
+2. Add the file to `scripts/help-update.sh` to include it in the documentation.

-Modules you will most likely need in development:
+👉 Modules you will most likely need in development:

 - `xcodebuild.core.config` to access the plugin's options
 - `xcodebuild.project.config` to access the current project configuration